Pierce O'Brien-Butler

 Pierce Edmond O'Brien-Butler (12 January 1877 – 15 January 1902) was an Irish rugby union international player.
 He won six caps between 1897 and 1900.
 Pierce was a member of a titled family, the Barons Dunboyne.
-His own branch of the family originated in County Tipperary, where they lived at Bansha Castle in the 18th century.
+His branch of the family originated in County Tipperary, where they lived at Bansha Castle in the 18th century.

 He was killed in action during the Anglo-Boer War in 1902.
 His nephew was the cricketer Paget O'Brien-Butler.